Abraham of Ephesus

-Abraham of Ephesus was a 6th-century Archbishop of Ephesus in the Byzantine Empire, and monastery founder.
-He is venerated as a saint by both the Catholic and the Orthodox Churches.
-His feast day is 28 October.
+Abraham of Ephesus was a 6th-century Archbishop of Ephesus in the Byzantine Empire and monastery founder.
+He is venerated as a saint by the Eastern Orthodox Church and Roman Catholic Church.
+His feast day is commemorated on 28 October.

-His legacy
+Legacy

 During his life as bishop he played an important role in the foundation of a monastery in Constantinople and another in Jerusalem.

 Two homilies, important for the knowledge and understanding of the ancient Byzantine liturgy, have reached us: One on the feast of the Annunciation and one on the feast of the Presentation of Jesus at the Temple.

+Abrahamite monks

+The Abrahamite monks or Abrahamite martyrs were an order of monks in a monastery at Constantinople, founded by Abraham of Ephesus, who were martyred around 835 during the iconoclast persecutions of Emperor Theophilus.
+They are regarded as saints by the Roman Catholic Church, with a feast day on 8 July as well as in the Eastern Orthodox Church with a feast day on 6 July.